micsupasun/computer_vision/volume_control/README.md

 The program also displays the current volume level as a percentage, as a filled rectangle on the video feed, and the current fps.
 The final frame is displayed on the screen using cv2.imshow().
 The program waits for a key press using cv2.waitKey(1) and continues capturing video frames until the key press.
 ![Volume](https://user-images.githubusercontent.com/71158426/214723228-826f4fdd-c53b-4913-b95b-00f90452aa98.png)

+Unfortunately, if you don't use window cannot run file volume_hand_control.py because library COMTypes is designed for Windows, not Linux, not mac.